Binghamton-University-Table-Tennis/website/README.md

 - Updates

 ### Club Attendance
 To keep track of attendance for a practice, use the Club Attendance table.
 Simply ask members to enter their first and last name.
-At 3:30 UTC, a script will automatically run to go through the Club Attendance and store them in an attendance_history table to be displayed on the Attendance page (admin only).
+At 3:30 AM UTC, a script will automatically run to go through the Club Attendance and store them in an attendance_history table to be displayed on the Attendance page (admin only).

 ### Matches
 To record ranked matches, enter the winner and loser names and the score (best of 3 match).
 The same script for the Club Attendance will collect the match results and update the ladder page as well as individual match history pages.